Last Updated on February 23, 2024 by Carrie Stephens

-Parrots are intelligent because their brains are similar to humans.
-They have a highly evolved genome sequence.
-This regulates language, memory, and spatial awareness.
-Their creativity and intellect are evolutionary byproducts of survival tactics.
-Biologists theorize that their intelligence slowly developed alongside their extensive life spans.
+Parrots are intelligent because they have an evolved genome sequence that regulates language, memory, and spatial awareness.
+Their creativity and intellect are evolutionary byproducts of survival instincts.

-Intelligence shows itself in different ways.
-Parrots may be very clever, but they also fail the mirror test like dogs, cats, and even human toddlers.
-Likewise, not all parrot species have the same cognitive abilities.
-African grey parrots are said to be the smartest of all.
-They have better mimicking, memory, and understanding of language than any other bird species.
+Parrots may be clever, but they fail the mirror test like dogs, cats, and human toddlers.
+Likewise, not all Psittaciformes have the same cognitive abilities, with African grays considered the cleverest parrots.

 Parrot Intelligence Facts

-- Remember key features about certain animals or humans.
-For example, a parrot may remember that its previous owner had long hair.
+- Remembering physical features.
+A parrot may remember that a previous owner had long hair.

-- Assign specific calls to their owners.
-A parrot will use this to find you and ask how you are.
+- Assigning specific calls to their owners.
+A parrot will use its call to find you and check how you are.

-- Solve puzzles.
-Parrots can unlock puzzle boxes or navigate games.
+- Solving puzzles.
+Parrots can unlock puzzle boxes and navigate games.

-- Remember objects or paths.
-This allows parrots to navigate in the wild or find hidden toys at the end of a maze.
+- Parrots remember objects or paths.
+They can navigate the wild or find toys in a maze.

 - Develop dialects.
-Parrot flocks will have calls unique to their group.
-They’ll even change them if they join a new group.
+Flocks have unique calls and can change them if they join a new one.

 Parrot Brain Facts

 Since this area is so developed, parrots can display human-like qualities.
-You can match that to the parrot’s medial spiriform nuclei.
-The medial spiriform nuclei are what connects:
+You can pair this with the medial spiriform nuclei that connect the cortex to the cerebellum.

-These two parts of the brain allow parrots to imitate what they hear.
-It’s here that we see how parrots can talk like we do.
-This section of the brain is more developed than in other birds.
-As such, we can think of a parrot as smarter than a canary, finch, or other avian species.
+These parts of the brain allow parrots to imitate what they hear.
+It’s here that we find out how parrots can talk like humans.
+This is why we consider parrots smarter than crows, canaries, finches, and ravens.

-In the wild, parrot communication is some of the most effective seen in any bird.
-They use their cognitive abilities to escape predators, socialize, and survive longer.
+Parrots’ communication is among the most effective of any bird species.
+Parrots use their cognitive abilities to avoid predators, socialize, and survive longer.

-Parrots also have a brain uniquely shaped to be smart.
-Specifically, parrots are so great at talking because they have an asymmetrical brain.
-The left hemisphere specializes in language.
-This has helped parrots to develop fission-fusion flocks.
+Parrots are good at talking because they have asymmetrical brains.
+The left hemisphere specializes in language, which has enabled them to develop fission-fusion flocks.
 These are societies that: